stablekernel/aqueduct/_posts/2016-06-19-executing-queries.md

 (By the way, the interface for `PersistentStore` can be implemented for different flavors of SQL and even non-SQL databases.
 We just so happen to prefer PostgreSQL, so we've already built that one.)

 When a `ManagedContext` is created, it becomes the *default context* of your application.
 When we execute database queries, they run on the default context (by default).
 If we have multiple databases, we can create more `ManagedContext`s and pass them around to make sure we hit the right database.
 For now, we can ignore this, just know that it exists.

+It is important that all `ManagedObject<T>` subclasses are exported in your library file; otherwise, the mechanism that searches your application to create a `ManagedDataModel` won't be able to find them.

 Executing Queries
 ---